-The City of Edmonton revamped its website in 2005.
-As a result, education and program support information related to flood prevention were all placed under one umbrella at www.edmonton.ca/floodprevention.
+This website contains education and program support information related to flood prevention.
 More details concerning the following services can be found there.

-Drainage Services Information and Assistance 780-496-5541
+Drainage Services Information and Assistance 780-496-5454

-This is the main line to Drainage Services' Customer Service Centre.
-Call this line during office hours to get answers to any questions you may have about drainage, permits, inspections, programs or services offered by the Drainage Services branch.
+Call this number during office hours to get referrals to questions you may have about drainage concerns, inspections, or programs and services offered by the Drainage Services Branch.